crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 ### tcpdump: Traffic analysis and forensics

-**tcpdump** provides **packet-level visibility** into network traffic, essential for **debugging attacks** or **monitoring suspicious activity**.
+tcpdump provides packet-level visibility into network traffic, essential for debugging attacks or monitoring suspicious activity.
 During a penetration test, a tester might use `tcpdump -i eth0 port 80 -w http.pcap` to capture HTTP traffic for analysis (e.g., finding cleartext passwords).
-It’s also invaluable for **MITM (Man-in-the-Middle) attacks**—filtering ARP spoofing traffic (`tcpdump arp`) or extracting DNS queries (`port 53`).
+It’s also invaluable for MITM (Man-in-the-Middle) attacks—filtering ARP spoofing traffic (`tcpdump arp`) or extracting DNS queries (`port 53`).
 Unlike GUI tools like Wireshark, tcpdump is lightweight and scriptable, ideal for remote servers or stealthy operations.

 ### Metasploit: Exploitation and post-exploitation